Australia's new PM a progressive, self-made multi-millionaire

 Turnbull, meanwhile, was the chairman of the Australian Republican Movement for several years.

-He already had a track record for embarrassing the British establishment.
-As a young lawyer in 1986 he ran rings around witnesses in a high-profile trial in which former British prime minister Margaret Thatcher’s government had sought to ban the publication in Australia of ‘Spycatcher’, the memoirs of former MI5 officer Peter Wright.
-The court ruled for publication.

-An erudite favorite on political chat shows, Turnbull had increasingly stuck his head above the parapet in recent months, voicing his opposition to Abbott’s conservative stance on gay marriage and a carbon tax.
+An erudite favourite on political chat shows, Turnbull has increasingly stuck his head above the parapet in recent months, voicing his opposition to Abbott’s conservative stance on gay marriage and a carbon tax.

 However, he risks disappointing supporters of his more progressive views as he attempts to appease the right wing of his Liberal Party, which forms the conservative coalition government alongside the smaller National Party.

-Turnbull stuck to Abbott’s script in his first speech to parliament as prime minister on Tuesday and said Australians would vote on same-sex marriage after elections due next year.

-A former leader of the Liberal Party who was ousted by Abbott in opposition in 2009, Turnbull also has the handicap of wealth and perceived privilege.
+Turnbull, a former leader of the Liberal Party who was ousted by Abbott in opposition in 2009, also has the handicap of wealth and perceived privilege.

 Abbott is a former boxer who set social media alight earlier this year when he chomped into a raw onion on a farm visit.
 Turnbull, in contrast, is admired by the urban elite.